sambacha/hardhat-spark/docs/tutorial/basic.md

 So you can now have type hint in your module if you change from `m: ModuleBuilder` to `m: FirstModuleBuilder`.

-Your module function should look like this:
+Your module function should look like this in order to have typehints:

 ```typescript
 export const FirstModule = buildModule('FirstModule', async (m: FirstModuleBuilder) => {